plystrn/purwadhika/README.md

 # Marketplace Application

-This repository contains a simple command-line marketplace application that allows users to operate as either a seller or a buyer.
+This repository contains a simple command-line CRUD (Create, Read, Update, and Delete) marketplace application that allows users to operate as either a seller or a buyer.
 Sellers can add, edit, delete, and list products, while buyers can view products, add them to a cart, and make purchases.

 ## Features